 Louisiana Waterthrush and Worm-eating Warbler migration

 From Vermivora to vermivoron, we've caught the migration bug and we just can't shake it.
 We're expanding a collaboration with Rick Huffines and Eliot Berz of the Tennessee River Gorge Trust, and joining Patrick Ruhl at Harding University.
 Together, we've been tracking migration in Louisiana Waterthrushes and Worm-eating Warblers from sites across their sympatric breeding distributions.
-Return rates were excellent and preliminary analyses confirm that we chose an excellent study system.
+Return rates were excellent and preliminary analyses confirm that we chose a good study system.
 This project forms the basis of Eliot Berz's graduate research with David Aborn at the University of Tennessee, Chattanooga and part of Silas Fischer's dissertation at the University of Toledo.
 Stay tuned for a few cool papers from this one.